-Update: 9/29/2015: This post has been updated with additional online BIM resources that have proved themselves worthy over the past year and a half.
-We’ve updated the piece to have 45 options instead of the original 38.
+Update: 4/13/2017: This post has been updated with additional online BIM resources that have proved themselves worthy over the past year and a half, and a few outdated resources have been removed.
+We’ve updated the piece to have 46 options instead of the original 38.

 If you’re a Building Information Modeling (BIM) manager or developer, you know it’s not easy to keep up with the quickly changing construction technology landscape.